haggen/localthreat/README.md

 This will boot everything you need in one go.
 You can resume your work later with the same command.

-If it's your first run though, you'll need to seed the database; with the containers running:
+If it's your first run though, you'll need to seed the database.
+Once the containers are up, run:

 ```shell
 $ docker-compose exec -T db psql -h localhost -U postgres postgres < api/schema.sql